A delicious way to turn leftover rice into an exotic high-protein breakfast, just 4 easy steps:

 - 1/2 teaspoon pure vanilla extract

-- 1 egg is optional.
-(See The Best Eggs are Pasture-raised Organic)
+- 1 egg (See The Best Eggs are Pasture-raised Organic)

-- Preheat oven to 350º F. Put the leftover rice in an oven-proof bowl.
+- Preheat oven to 350º F. Put leftover rice in an oven-proof bowl.

-- In a separate bowl, whisk together the coconut milk, sweetener, salt, and spices.
-If you're using egg, add to the mixture and whisk well again.
+- In a separate bowl, whisk together the coconut milk, sweetener, salt, spices, and egg.

 - Stir the milk mixture into the leftover rice, and bake 20 - 25 minutes.